webtrends-optimize/knowledge-base/docs/for-web/integrations/push-integrations/google-analytics-4-gtm.md

 ## Need help debugging your implementation?

-We work with some excellent agencies who can help you debug and fix your analytics implementaton if needed.
+We work with some excellent agencies who can help you debug and fix your analytics implementation if needed.